-Investing is about weighing risk versus reward.
+Investing is about weighing risk against reward.
 It is important to understand all of the many risks that can affect your investment funds.
-Each risk affects other, risks they are all connected.
+Each risk affects another; they are all connected.

 What is Risk?

-Risk is defined in financial terms as the chance that an outcome or investment actual gains will differ from an expected outcome or returns.
+Risk is defined in financial terms as the chance that an outcome or investment's actual gains will differ from an expected outcome or return.
 Risk includes the possibility of losing some or all of the original investment.

-Standard Deviation is a common metric to measure the total amount of risk one has to face.
-It provides a measure of the volatility of asset prices in comparison to the historical averages in a given time frame.
+Standard deviation is a common metric to measure the total amount of risk one has to face.
+It provides a measure of the volatility of asset prices in comparison to historical averages in a given time frame.

 What are the different types of risk?

 Investors have to face two main types of risk when investing.

 Undiversifiable or Systematic/Market Risk